Introduction to lab-on-a-chip 2015 : review, history and future

-A lab-on-a-chip is a miniaturized device that integrates onto a single chip one or several analyses which are usually done in a laboratory, analyses such as DNA sequencing or biochemical detection.
+A lab-on-a-chip is a miniaturized device that integrates onto a single chip one or several analyses, which are usually done in a laboratory; analyses such as DNA sequencing or biochemical detection.
 Research on lab-on-a-chip mainly focuses on human diagnostics and DNA analysis.
 Less often, lab-on-a-chip research focuses on the synthesis of chemicals.
-Miniaturization of biochemical operations normally handled in a laboratory has numerous advantages such as cost efficiency, parallelization, ergonomy, diagnostic speed and sensitivity.
+Miniaturization of biochemical operations normally handled in a laboratory has numerous advantages, such as cost efficiency, parallelization, ergonomy, diagnostic speed and sensitivity.
 The emergence of the lab-on-a-chip field mainly relies on two core technologies: microfluidics and molecular biology.
 (Tutorial about microfluidics here)

 History of lab-on-a-chip

 To advance the Apollo program, the United States invested billions of dollars to miniaturize calculators in order to send them into space.
-In the early 50s researchers adapted photographic technologies to create photolithography in order to fabricate micro-sized transistors and thus, microtechnologies and microfabrication were born.
+In the early 50s, researchers adapted photographic technologies to create photolithography, in order to fabricate micro-sized transistors, and thus microtechnologies and microfabrication were born.
 These discoveries led to our last technological revolution, which gave birth to modern information technologies and telecommunications.

 Ten years later, in the 60s, researchers used these technologies to fabricate micromechanical structures called MEMS, enabling the production of miniaturized accelerometers for use in daily objects such as airbags and smartphones.

 Using these fabrication techniques, the first real lab-on-a-chip was created in 1979 at Stanford University for gas chromatography.
 However, major lab-on-a-chip research only began in the late 80s with the development of microfluidics and the adaptation of microfabrication processes for the production of polymer chips.
-This adaptation of microfabrication techniques to polymer took the name of soft-lithography.
+This adaptation of microfabrication techniques to polymers took the name of soft-lithography.
 (Tutorial about soft-lithography here)

 Silicon manufacturing used for microelectronics was certainly efficient, but required high investment costs and specialized knowledge.
 The ability to easily fabricate polymer microchips enabled many research laboratories to start their own investigations into lab-on-a-chip technologies.
 Today, it is even possible to fabricate fully customized lab-on-a-chip devices in any lab without the need of a clean room (click here to learn more about our standalone lab-on-a-chip fabrication stations).

-Today, all the main applications of lab-on-a-chip systems has been investigated.
+Today, all the main applications of lab-on-a-chip systems have been investigated.
 For some applications, lab-on-a-chip not only shows the capacity of integration and parallelization, but also demonstrates superior performance compared to conventional technologies.
-For example, in the case of PCR (a technology used to multiply DNA for pathogen detection), the integration of PCR onto a lab-on-a-chip allows DNA to be amplified ten times faster than with conventional systems (click here for a tutorial about microPCR).
+For instance, in the case of PCR (a technology used to multiply DNA for pathogen detection), the integration of PCR onto a lab-on-a-chip allows DNA to be amplified ten times faster than with conventional systems (click here for a tutorial about microPCR).